 While natural lubes are usually a safer option, DeLucia warns against them when condoms are involved.
 “When you are relying on condoms for birth control, you must make sure the lubricant you are using is safe and won’t destroy the condom,” she says.
 Using ingredients like baby oil, mineral oil and petroleum jelly will damage the latex of the condom, causing it to break.
 “Also, you must always be aware of any sensitivity you may have to one of the ingredients,” says DeLucia.
 Just because it is natural, does not mean it will not irritate your skin — always do a patch test on the inside of your wrist before sliding it into your vagina.

-Formulated with organic aloe and green tea extract, this pick from Queen V is easy to use and even easier to wash off.
-Founded by Lauren Steinberg, the brand was born after the founder was dealing with too many vaginal infections from other personal care products found in the drugstore aisle.
-Not only does the perfectly slippery formula and fun packaging get us excited, but we love that this brand is female-founded, female-owned and female-focused, too.
+Formulated with aloe and cannabis sativa extract, this pick from Maude is easy to use and even easier to wash off.
+Founded by Éva Goicochea, the Latinx-owned brand was born after the founder kept coming across the same types of personal care products in the drugstore aisle.
+They were outdated and not inclusive.
+Not only does this perfectly slippery formula and fun packaging get us excited, but we love that this brand is female-founded and female-focused, too.

 Good Clean Love Almost Naked Organic Personal Lubricant